 SoCal communities and their visually impaired athletes will come together through the love of baseball.

-SoCal Beep Baseball Association (SCBBA) is a nonprofit startup that was founded in January 2018 by Darren Keepers in South Pasadena, California.
+SoCal Beep Baseball Association (SCBBA) is a nonprofit that was founded in January 2018 by Darren Keepers in South Pasadena, California.
 SCBBA was created to provide Beep Baseball opportunities for blind and visually impaired youth, adults and military veterans throughout Southern California.